 Particle World.
 Infographic of the Day.
 Duolingo Intro. 簡報技巧：Nancy Duarte 精彩簡報的5個原則 Five Rules for Presentations by Nancy Duarte.
 CmapTools - Home Page Cmap.html.
 D: InfoGraphic Designs: Overview, Examples and Best Practices.
 Information graphics or infographics are visual representations of information, data or knowledge.

 These graphics are used where complex information needs to be explained quickly and clearly, such as in signs, maps, journalism, technical writing, and education.
 They are also used extensively as tools by computer scientists, mathematicians, and statisticians to ease the process of developing and communicating conceptual information.
 They can present a rich amount of information without intimidating you.
-Or sometimes they intimidate you, but make the digesting of the information much more bearable.
-Here in this article below, we are going to discuss best practices for designing infographics followed by some examples which might help you learn a thing or two.

-in Share 3 Texture is a great way to add some visual interest to a design and give it that extra spark.
+Envisioning the future of technology — by Michell Zappa.
+Looks inside the brain.
+Wonderfully Textured Website Designs.
+InShare3 Texture is a great way to add some visual interest to a design and give it that extra spark.

+Press.
+A simpler route to invisibility.
 Two years ago researchers at Duke University in the US unveiled the first "invisibility cloak" — a device that can make objects vanish from sight, at least when viewed using a narrow band of microwave frequencies.